php-forge/html/docs/README.md

 other structural components that help organize and present content on the page.
 The `Layout` section is essential for creating consistent and visually appealing designs across the entire website, as it establishes the framework within which individual pages are constructed.

-The repository provides a set of classes for creating layouts, including:

 - [body](/docs/layout/Body.md)
 - [footer](/docs/layout/Footer.md)